Photo Credits: Julie Dreelin, Daniel Pullen [View ALL Photos]

 ANSWER: Oil is a finite resource and exists in a volatile market.
 As long as we protect our coasts, tourism will remain a sustainable, growing industry into the future.

 Perhaps — perhaps — if the potential reserves waiting offshore would make the US energy independent, one could claim it’s a necessary sacrifice for the good of our nation.
 But, they won’t.
-While the administration claims drilling in the Atlantic would make America “far more energy independent” government estimates say only 229 days of oil and 562 days of gas lie offshore based on 2030 consumption rates, when fuel would be available to consumers.
-(That doesn’t factor in a March executive order to roll back fuel economy standards.)
+While the administration claims drilling in the Atlantic would make America “far more energy independent,” government estimates say only 229 days of oil and 562 days of gas lie offshore based on 2030 consumption rates, when fuel would be available to consumers.
+Meanwhile — thanks to the boom in shale oil and natural gas — America is already the poised to be a net exporter of energy by 2020.
+In other words, the drive to drill offshore isn’t about protecting America’s interest — it’s about risking coastal economies just to further line Big Oil’s pockets by exporting more overseas.

-Fortunately, DOI Secretary Ryan Zinke’s been a staunch proponent of wind power, which — according to a 2015 report by Oceana — “would produce twice the number of jobs and twice the amount of energy as offshore drilling in the Atlantic Ocean.”
+But there is a way to produce energy domestically and generate more jobs.
+According to 2015 report by Oceana — “would produce twice the number of jobs and twice the amount of energy as offshore drilling in the Atlantic Ocean.”
 Furthermore, North Carolina boasts more wind potential than any other state: “In 20 years, offshore wind would generate the equivalent of over half a billion barrels of oil more than all of North Carolina’s economically recoverable oil and gas” while creating “more than 48,000 jobs —25,000 more jobs than would be created by offshore oil and gas drilling over the project lifetime.”
 And even the worst wind accident will never shut down coastal tourism.

 ANSWER: If more jobs and more energy is the goal, wind makes more sense — with no risk to existing industries.